 At the same time, we know that global production of plastics is increasing exponentially and that plastics are found today in all corners of the world's oceans.
 It is estimated that between 4.8 and 12.7 million tons of plastic debris end up in the world's oceans every year.
-It is likely that most of these plastics will break down over time into microplastic.
+It is likely that a substantial amount of these plastics will fragment over time into microplastic.